On essential-selfadjointness of differential operators on closed manifolds: Introduction

+{\bf A natural question is then: how are classical and quantum completeness related?} The goal of this article is to give very partial answers to this question.
+We will state a possible answer as the

-\begin{conj} Let $P$ be a formally self-adjoint differential operator on $C^\infty (X)$ where $X$ is a closed smooth manifold equipped with a smooth density $|dx|$.
-The completeness of the Hamiltonian flow of the symbol $p$ of $P$ is equivalent to the essentially self-adjointness (ESA) (also called quantum completeness) of $P$. \end{conj} As we will see, this conjecture holds true in the following cases: \begin{enumerate} \item Differential operators of degree $2$ on the circle of the form
+\begin{conj} Let $P$ be a formally self-adjoint differential operator of degree $2$ on $C^\infty (X)$ where $X$ is a closed smooth manifold equipped with a smooth density $|dx|$, classical and quantum completeness are equivalent. \end{conj} As we will see, this conjecture holds true in the following cases: \begin{enumerate} \item Differential operators of degree $2$ on the circle of the form